Accessible Emergency Calls

 Tools: Figma, Card Sorting, Interviews & Storytelling

-This is a UX research and design project with AccesSOS, a nonprofit organization that connects those who cannot call for help themselves (deaf, hard of hearing, speech disability, language barrier, etc.) with emergency services in areas that may not have options to text 911 available.
+This is a product design project with AccesSOS, a nonprofit organization that connects those who cannot call for help themselves (deaf, hard of hearing, speech disability, language barrier, etc.) with emergency services in areas that may not have options to text 911 available.

 What did I do?